subconcept-labs/ulangi/docs/google-sheets-add-on/install-ulangi-sheets-add-on.md

 ---
 ## Important
 {: .text-red-200}
-- The API key is stored with the document.
-If you share the document with someone else, they will have the ability to edit your flashcards.
+- Your login credential is stored within the document.
+If you share the document with someone else, they will have the ability to edit your data.

-- This add-on is optimized to sync with one Ulangi account only.
-Please do not set API key from multiple accounts within the same document. **Sharing and collaborating between multiple users are not yet supported by this add-on.**{: .text-red-200}
+- This add-on is optimized to sync with one Ulangi account only. **Sharing and collaborating between multiple users are not yet supported by this add-on.**{: .text-red-200}